uriel1998/barometers/README.md

 ## 7. ToDo

+* Also need to bring more info in since just passing some data
 * Document range as calculation
 * figure out what to do with walkabout
 * Auto backoff of color scales? - DONE - writeup